SHELLQs-JWST perspective on the intrinsic mass relation between supermassive black holes and their host galaxies at z > 6: Results

 As a consistency check on the model of our best-fit mass relation for an assumed ERDF, we successfully reproduce the distribution of the observed sample in both the \MBH--\MS and \MBH--Eddington ratio planes (Fig.~\ref{fig:LF}$a$--$b$).
-Our model constraint on the number counts of UV-unobscured quasars results in agreement with the LF of \cite{Matsuoka2018ApJ}.
+Our model constraint on the number counts of UV-unobscured quasars results in agreement with the luminosity function of \cite{Matsuoka2018ApJ} as shown in Fig.~\ref{fig:LF}$c$.
 This is then reflected in the best-fit unobscured active fraction ($p_\mathrm{active}=2.3_{-1.5}^{+1.8}\%$) of UV-unobscured quasars which generally agrees with the duty cycle measured through clustering analysis of quasars at $z>6$ \citep{Arita2023,Eilers2024}.

 As a result, the fact that the observed SHELLQs quasars lie above the local relation in the \MBH--\MS plane is due to the dispersion in the intrinsic mass relation and the effects of selection and measurement uncertainties.
 While the observed quasars do have such high mass ratios individually, selection makes them biased tracers of the underlying global population that has lower mass ratios.